KeepSafe/MultiStateAnimation/README.md

 ### Example JSON animation definition

-The following example is annotated with javascript-style comments.
-Note that because the Android JSON parser is used in this project, **comments in JSON files are not supported**!
+For illustrative purposes, the following example is annotated with javascript-style comments.
+However, because the Android JSON parser is used in this project, **comments in JSON resource files are not supported**!

 ```javascript